 Managers use a variety of tools to make their efforts more effective and in some cases easier.
 Most of these tools are digital these days, allowing us to analyze and share information quicker.
 Here are the most common project management tools:

-Whether it is a list or a Kanban board, all managers need a way to note down the project plans, give them descriptions, due dates, and assignments.
-Project tools like Teamhood allow doing this in a visual task board which makes tracking of progress easy for both – the manager and the team.
+Whether it is a list or a Kanban board, all managers need a way to note down the project plans and give them descriptions, due dates, and assignments.
+Project tools like Teamhood allow doing this in a visual task board which makes tracking progress easy for both – the manager and the team.

 Workload management is used by managers to make sure no one on the team is over or underworked.
 It helps monitor the workload of all team members and reschedule assignments in the most effective manner.
 By noting down the team availability and tracking the current project plans, the project manager can find the best way to utilize all resources.